CNES/S1Tiling/docs/install.rst

           .. note::
-            You can source :file:`otbenv.profile` and activate the conda environement manually if you don't use `Lmod
+            You can source :file:`otbenv.profile` and activate the conda environment manually if you don't use `Lmod
             <https://lmod.readthedocs.io/en/latest/?badge=latest>`_.

          .. note::